PEM-Humboldt/vertebrates-Activity-patterns-Colombian-Llanos/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (this file doesn't exist in this repo, but if it exists in yours, please link it in this section)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.